-ONC has launched a new initiative called USCDI+ to support the identification and establishment of domain or program-specific datasets that will operate as extensions to the existing USCDI.
-In particular, USCDI+ is a service that ONC will provide to federal partners who have a need to establish, harmonize, and advance the use of interoperable datasets that extend beyond the core data in the USCDI in order to meet agency-specific programmatic requirements.
-This approach will allow ONC to better serve its federal partners, assure that extensions build from the same core USCDI foundation, and create the opportunity for aligning similar data needs across agency programs.
+The USCDI+ initiative supports the identification and establishment of domain or program-specific data element lists that operate as extensions to the existing USCDI.
+USCDI+ is a service ONC provides to federal and industry partners to establish, harmonize, and advance the use of interoperable data element lists that extend beyond the core data in the USCDI in order to meet specific programmatic and/or use case requirements.
+This approach allows HHS to assure that extensions build from the same core USCDI foundation, align to harmonized data standards and taxonomies, and create the opportunity for aligning similar data needs across programs and use cases.

-USCDI+ efforts for quality measurement and public health are starting with Centers for Medicare & Medicaid Services and Centers for Disease Control and Prevention, and more will be added once the program is more firmly established.
-The USCDI+ process will follow the same basic principles used for the USCDI, but with some additional components including:
+ONC is advancing USCDI+ efforts for quality measurement and public health with the Centers for Medicare & Medicaid Services, the Centers for Disease Control and Prevention, and the Health Resources and Services Administration, with support and input from other federal and industry partners.
+The USCDI+ process follows the same basic principles used for the USCDI, but with some additional components including:

 - A discovery process and charter

-- Identification of use cases, data specifications, and agency programmatic incentives/requirements for use of any specific USCDI+ dataset
+- Identification of use cases, data specifications, and programmatic incentives/requirements for use of any specific USCDI+ data element list

 - Evaluation of data classes/elements according to objective criteria, such as industry priority and readiness, level of standards maturity, and identified agency need